-- Select Insert > Floors > Room Division, or click the down arrow next to the Floors button and select Room Division. - 2.
-Select points to define the division line.
+- Select Insert > Floors > Room Division, or click the down arrow next to the Floors button on the Building toolbar and select Room Division. - Select points to define the division line.
 If you are dividing a room into two segments, the end points of the line must be on the floor edge, although intermediate points are permitted anywhere on the floor surface.